SaiRohithEnumala8373/Individual-Project---COSC-310/README.md

 #### For Individual Project,

-To increase the functinality of the bot, I have used two public API'S:
+To increase the functionality of the chatbot, I have used two public API'S:

 ##### Google Translate API:
-Used this API to make the bot bilingual.
-Now, the bot replies to user in english as well as french.
-But, the user is only limited to input in english.
+Used this API to make the chatbot bilingual.
+Now, the bot replies to user in English as well as French.
+But the user is only limited to input in english.

 ##### Wikipedia API:
-Using this API, If the user ask the bot to describe something, the bot describes the word by fetching the information from wikipedia.
+Using this API, If the user asks the chatbot to describe something, the chatbot describes the word by fetching the information from wikipedia.